bcgov/nr-old-growth/frontend/README.md

 ## Setup local development

 ```
-- Create a .env file inside this backend folder with the following options:
+- Create a .env file inside this frontend folder with the following options:

 ```